NeuralDMD: Interpretable Neural Representation of Dynamics from Sparse and Noisy Measurements: GRMHD Modal Analysis

 \section{GRMHD Modal Analysis}

-Here, we describe how the modes recovered by fitting \neuralDMD to sparse observations of the main text are interpretable.
+One interesting aspect of DMD, and by extension \neuralDMD, is that the modes learned are interpretable.
+In GRMHD simulations, the learned modes as a result of fitting \neuralDMD to sparse observations are comprised of a static mode that captures the time-average of the dynamics within the data-fitting window, and a set of spiral features that capture the main dynamics.
 In \autoref{fig: grmhd2 omegas_modes} we show some of the GRMHD modes along with their spectrum.
-The modes capture the spiral features of the GRMHD simulation.
 Moreover, in \autoref{fig: grmhd2 mode0} it is shown that empirically, the zeroth order mode learns the average frame.